yurijhang0/DialysisNow/README.md

 during times of crisis.
 This will allow other users to avoid wasting valuable time searching a multitude of centers to find treatment.

-## Release Notes for Version 0.2.0
+## Release Notes for Version 0.3.0

+### Version 0.3.0
+#### New Features:
+* Implementation of bottom navigation bar so that a user is able to freely visit the report, information, and map screens respectively.

+* Refinement of map screen implementation with clearer map markers for improved usability.

+#### Bug Fixes
+* N/A

+#### Known Issues
+* MongoDB database and Flutter integration issue involving pub being unable to resolve dependency constraints due to varying package dependencies

+##

 ### Version 0.2.0
 #### New Features:
-* **Feature 1:** Map view to displayer dialysis center within a map screen.
+* Map view to displayer dialysis center within a map screen.

-* **Feature 2:** A user is able to search for dialysis care centers by name or address keywords which yields a list view of resulting dialysis care centers.
+* A user is able to search for dialysis care centers by name or address keywords which yields a list view of resulting dialysis care centers.

-* **Feature 3:** The map marker is first set to the user's location and then set to the chosen dialysis care center.
+* The map marker is first set to the user's location and then set to the chosen dialysis care center.

-* **Feature 4:** The map marker can be clicked for the info screen for the center's information.
+* The map marker can be clicked for the info screen for the center's information.

-* **Feature 5:** Set up the MongoDB database for future reporting capabilities.

 #### Bug Fixes
 * Crowding on map screen